Clock In and Out

 When you’re ready to move to a different task, click the clock icon next to your desired task and you’ll automatically be clocked out of the current one.
 Notice that the status text beneath your name will update too.

 You can also clock out of a task without clocking into another.
-Simply click the clock icon next to the current task again to stop time tracking.
-Your status will update to Away in the Status Bar and in the text beneath your name.
+Simply click the clock icon next to the current task again to stop tracking time.
+Once you do, you'll have the opportunity to update your status.